Dapper Laughs: Plagiarism

 In June 2015 The Guardian reported that his website DappsDaily.com had plagiarised material from other websites.

 Big Brother appearance and criticism

 In January 2018, O'Reilly entered the Celebrity Big Brother house as a housemate during its twenty-first series.
 He was the eighth housemate to be evicted.

 The Telegraph writer Ed Power wrote an article called 'Should Dapper Laughs Even Be On National Television?' following O'Reilly's entry to the Big Brother house.
 Power labelled O'Reilly as a 'comedian whose best known accomplishment was torpedoing his career with a rape joke'.
 Another Telegraph writer, Michael Hogan, wrote an article titled "If Dapper Laughs Wins, It's The Final Nail In The Coffin For Celebrity Big Brother".
 Hogan remarked that Dapper Laughs is 'not dapper, provides no laughs and isn't really a celebrity.'

+Boxing career

+Laughs vs Simon

+On 31 October 2023, it was announced that O'Reilly would face English TikToker Simple Simon on the preliminary card of MF & DAZN: X Series 011 at York Hall in London, England on 17 November.
+On the night of the fight, O'Reilly defeated Simon via 1st round technical knockout.

 Personal life

-O'Reilly has two daughters.
+O'Reilly has three daughters and 1 son.
 He proposed to his longtime girlfriend Shelley in January 2018, during his eviction interview on Celebrity Big Brother.